 - The Louisiana Surplus Lines Association webpage is https://lasurpluslines.com/

 - The Louisiana Legislature enacted legislation in 2013 which authorizes the placement of surplus lines insurance without regard to the availability of coverage from authorized (admitted) insurers.
 The bill also clarifies that inclusion on the Louisiana list of unauthorized insurers shall be prima facie evidence that an unauthorized insurer meets the financial and eligibility criteria for surplus lines insurance.

-This insurance policy is delivered as a surplus line coverage under the Insurance Code of the State of Louisiana.
+This insurance policy is delivered as surplus line coverage under the Louisiana Insurance Code.

 Signature of Licensed Louisiana Surplus Lines Broker or Authorized Representative

 Printed Name of Licensed Louisiana Surplus Lines Broker”